ravenleeblack/Illeshian/README.md

 If  you want to know more then check out the wiki!!

-The wiki has a page on how to setup it and use the programs along with some of the languages details.
-The wiki here in this project is the go to place for information.
-[Illeshian Wiki]([https://github.com/ravenleeblack/Illeshian/wiki])
+The wiki has a page on how to [setup, compile, and assemble](https://github.com/ravenleeblack/Illeshian/wiki/How-to-Compile).
+The [Illeshian Wiki](https://github.com/ravenleeblack/Illeshian/wiki) in this project is the go to place for information.